erenlifetime/erenlifetime/README.md

 # About Me

-hi my name is eren, i am twenty four years old. i graduated from history department.
+hi my name is eren, i am twenty six years old.

 i have been studying hard for two years to learn Swift Language. i made many project on swift with my courses.